Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

 - Getting the recognition result
   - The recognition result is invoked by the registered event handler.
   - You can get a matched command list from the voice control engine.
-  - You can select command among matched commands.
+  - You can select a command among the matched commands.
 - Retrieving information
   - You can [get various information](#info) from the voice control manager.
     - Voice control manager state